adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 ```

-Only add.cpp was recompiled.
+We can see that only add.cpp was recompiled.
 The other implementation files, subtract.cpp and main.cpp were left alone.